zaidalyafeai/curator/README.md

 To run the examples, make sure to set your OpenAI API key in the environment variable `OPENAI_API_KEY` by running `export OPENAI_API_KEY=sk-...` in your terminal.

-See the [docs](https://docs.bespokelabs.ai/) for more details as well as troubleshooting.
+See the [docs](https://docs.bespokelabs.ai/) for more details as well as for troubleshooting information.

 ## Bespoke Curator Viewer